-- If you feel unwell, get a test and don't leave your home for at least 10 days
+- If you experience any COVID-19 symptoms, get a test and don't leave your home for at least 10 days

-If you’re starting to use public transport again, and you’re worried about coming into contact with someone who has the virus, read on.
+If you’re using public transport, and you’re worried about coming into contact with someone who has the virus, read on.
 We’ve put together some simple tips to staying as safe as possible.

-Please note: this guidance is designed for people living in England.
-If you are living in Scotland, Wales or Northern Ireland, or part of a local lockdown you should follow local guidance.
+Please note: guidance is designed for people living in England.
+If you are living in Scotland, Wales or Northern Ireland you should follow local guidance.

 1. Stay home if you’re experiencing symptoms

-If you’re currently experiencing symptoms, had a positive test result or self-isolating because you’ve recently had them, you shouldn’t travel.
-You also shouldn’t travel if someone you’re living with has the virus or is experiencing symptoms, and if you have been advised by the NHS test and trace service to self-isolate.
+If you’re currently experiencing symptoms, have had a positive test result or self-isolating because you’ve recently experienced symptoms, you shouldn’t travel.
+You also mustn't travel if someone you’re living with has the virus or is experiencing symptoms, and if you have been advised by the NHS test and trace service to self-isolate.

 I’ve received a letter from the NHS telling me I’m at high risk.
 What should I do?